RENAMO: 2014 peace process

 On 5 September 2014 Dhlakama and president Guebuza signed a peace deal in an effort to end the two-year period of instability.
 The deal included integration of RENAMO forces into the army and a reform of the election oversight commission.
 However, after RENAMO's refusal to accept the 2014 presidential elections, problems in the implementation of the peace deal and after continued efforts by government forces to disarm RENAMO met resistance, Dhlakama broke off the peace process in August 2015.
 Since then there have been renewed clashes between government and RENAMO forces.
-Dhlakama claims there have been two attempts by the government to assassinate him.
+Dhlakama claimed there were two attempts by the government to assassinate him.

 2017 truce

 In May 2017, RENAMO agreed to extend their truce indefinitely.

 Death of Dhlakama and its impact

 On 3 May 2018, Afonso Dhlakama, who led RENAMO since 1979, died in Gorongosa after suffering a heart attack.
 An unnamed official in RENAMO acknowledged this and also stated that Dhlakma had been ill prior to his death.
-Regarding the future of RENAMO following Dhlakma's death, Ed Hobey Hamsher, an analyst with Maplecroft, stated that "no potential successor has Dhlakama's stature" and that anybody who succeeds him "will struggle to unify Renamo's factions."
-At the time of Dhlakma's death, the RENAMO Congress was unable to fix a date to vote on a successor.
-The next month on 14 June 2018, Ossufo Momade, who was picked to serve as the interim leader of RENAMO until the organization's Congress could vote on a permanent successor to Dhlakma, went into hiding.
+Regarding the future of RENAMO following Dhlakama's death, Ed Hobey Hamsher, an analyst with Maplecroft, stated that "no potential successor has Dhlakama's stature" and that anybody who succeeds him "will struggle to unify Renamo's factions."
+At the time of Dhlakama's death, the RENAMO Congress was unable to fix a date to vote on a successor.
+The next month on 14 June 2018, Ossufo Momade, who was picked to serve as the interim leader of RENAMO until the organization's Congress could vote on a permanent successor to Dhlakama, went into hiding.